 First and foremost, this blog entry refers only to electric clothes dryers.
 Do not vent your gas clothes dryer inside your house.
 This is extremely dangerous and can be fatal!
 I cannot stress this enough.
 It is not possible to vent a gas dryer inside your house under any circumstances.

 I did some shopping and found a little contraption that lets you vent an electric clothes dryer inside.
+It’s called a dryer vent kit.
 It’s really quite simple.
-The exhaust from the dryer passes through a plastic box that holds about 5 cups of water.
+The exhaust from the electric dryer passes through a plastic box that holds about 5 cups of water.
 As the vented air hits the water in the container, the small amount of lint that doesn’t get trapped by the dryer’s built in lint filter gets absorbed by the water and sinks to the bottom.
 The warm humid air then passes out of the container holding water and enters the house.
 Keep in mind, you still want to use your built-in lint filter on the dryer.